-Along with the introduction of the DECstation 5000/240, Digital is introducing a new line of TURBOchannel-based multimedia hardware options and corresponding multimedia software products.
+Along with the introduction of the Personal DECstation, Digital is introducing a new line of TURBOchannel-based multimedia hardware options and corresponding multimedia software products.
+The audio I/O provisions of the Personal DECstation system are themselves multimedia features.
+This section describes further DECstation 5000 multimedia hardware and software products.

 In the workstation context, the term multimedia refers to a set of new technologies that allow for the capture, manipulation, presentation, and integration of information involving diverse time-dependent data types, such as animated graphics, scanned still images or video, and audio, as well as ordinary text or spreadsheet data.
-Existing or anticipated future multimedia configurations connect the workstation with various sources and sinks of these data types: video cameras, tape recorders, and laser disks, analog audio circuits, digital audio recording equipment or musical instrument interfaces, digital or analog telephone equipment, FAX, and other media.
+Existing or anticipated future multimedia configurations connect the workstation with various sources and sinks of these data types: video cameras, tape recorders, laser disks, analog audio circuits, digital audio recording equipment or musical instrument interfaces, digital or analog telephone equipment, FAX, and other media.
 Training, education, presentation, and conferencing technology are obvious multimedia application areas.
 But multimedia techniques have potential for enhancing the general interactive use of workstation in many ways.
 Conversely, the introduction of the computer, with its programmability, data conversion capabilities, and interactive control features, enables many innovations in traditional audio/visual applications.